-The registration process, the complaint alleges, was actually a method by which the defendants collected information about the consumers that was then sold to third parties.
+The registration process, the complaint alleges, was actually a method by which the defendants collected information about the consumers.
+It was then sold to third parties.

 But, as you’ve probably guessed by now, no one received a $1,000 gift certificate.

-The case underscores an argument I’ve been making for some time as a consumer advocate.
+The Walmart gift card scam cases support an argument I’ve been making for some time as a consumer advocate.
 Your personal information — your name, address and phone number — is extremely valuable to a business.
 Companies will pay for that information.
 Add data about your buying behavior, and your personal information can be worth hundreds of dollars to a company.

 This question comes up most often in the context of a loyalty program, which promises you a “free” airline ticket or hotel stay after spending a certain amount of money.
 Some argue that they would have given the company their business anyway, so the ticket truly is “free.”